m-fredsgaard/Umbraco.DictionaryBuilder/README.md

 #### Naming convensions

-The get a dictionary with a specifc key, prefix the key with `$`.
+To get a dictionary with a specifc key, prefix the key with `$`.
 So lets say, that we need the value of a dictionary item with the key `ItemKey`, use `$itemKey`

 *Note: Remember to use Camel Casing, when specifing a key*